kuyazee/WarpSDK-iOS/README.md

 Each Object contains different keys which can be set or retrieved as needed.
 Among these keys are three special ones:

-- objectId: a unique identifier that distinguishes an object inside a table
+- id: a unique identifier that distinguishes an object inside a table
 - createdAt: a timestamp that records the date and time when a particular object was created (UTC)
 - updatedAt: a timestamp that records the date and time when a particular object was last modified (UTC)